 About 1 year ago, I wrote an article for ANAT magazine regarding the TAROM situation.
 Since then I have anticipated that politics will make its presence felt and things will not go well.
 Since November 2012 I have said that private management can be a good solution, but the whole process must be depoliticized and the future CEO should be left to do his job.

-The situation at TAROM has been hectic since the beginning of private management.
-The conflicts between the Board of Directors and the CEO appeared from the first days of collaboration.
-Over the years, these were amplified, and Dan Pascariu, chairman of the TAROM Board of Directors, "obliged" Christian Heinzmann to sign an additional act by which the mandate was reduced to 1 year.
+The situation at TAROM has been agitated since the beginning of private management.
+Conflicts between the Board of Directors and the CEO emerged from the first days of collaboration.
+Along the way, they increased, and Dan Pascariu, chairman of the TAROM Board of Directors, "forced" Christian Heinzmann to sign an additional act by which the mandate was reduced to 1 year.

-It is clear that interests are high.
-TAROM was and is a company that can produce, that can be profitable, that can be a source of money for "smart boys".
-These things can be seen from the statements of some members of the Board, of some politicians directly or indirectly involved in the activity of TAROM company and of some actions taken by the Board during this year.
+It is clear that the interests are great.
+TAROM was and is a company that can produce, that can be profitable, that can be a source of money for the "smart guys".
+These things can be observed from the statements of some members of the Board of Directors, of some politicians directly or indirectly involved in the activity of TAROM company and of some actions made by the Board of Directors during this year.